imransecrets/nrgok/Readme.md

-# NRGOK CONFIGUARTION FOR POETRY IN WINDOW
+# NRGOK CONFIGURATION FOR POETRY IN WINDOW

 Install ngrok via Chocolatey with the following command:

-`postry add choco install ngrok`
+`poetry add choco install ngrok`

 Run the following command to add your authtoken to the default ngrok.yml configuration file.